dwaite/connect/SIOP/draft-jones-self_issued_identifier.md

 #### 5.3.1 Default Methods

-An HTTP extension “Personal” would allow the use of a different redirection method in place of, or as well as, the OPENID:// defined in the [OIDC] core sped section 7.3.
+An HTTP extension "Personal" would allow the use of a different redirection method in place of, or as well as, the OPENID:// defined in the [OIDC] core sped section 7.3.
 At the time of publication this section requires the user to add a browser extension to enable this header or select a user agent that will send the header.

 Syntax for the Personal Header:

 Personal: version, method encoded as base64url.

-The version is a REQUIRED string, to be “1.0”, from this spec.
+The version is a REQUIRED string, to be 1.0, from this spec.
 The method is optional but MUST be base64url encoded if present.

-<<<<----- to be removed - use 0.1 test value before publication ---->>>>
+// to be removed - use 0.1 test value before publication

 If the header is not present and the OPENID:// method is not enabled by the browser the user MUST be warned to expect an odd search result display by browsers until the search engines are primed with a more user friendly response.